Dashboard Member settings

 What is a shareholder?

-Shareholders are not employees of the company, nor do they run the company’s day-to-day operations like directors.
-They collectively determine the direction of the company’s business by voting on specific matters, and will step in to resolve matters of specific importance relating to the company’s constitution, business, or operational activities.
+Shareholders aren’t employees of the company, nor do they run the company’s day-to-day operations.
+Instead, they collectively determine the direction of the business by voting on specific matters, and will step in to resolve matters of specific importance relating to the company’s constitution or activities.
 A shareholder’s main aim is to profit from their investment in the company.

 Shareholder rights

-The rights of each shareholder will depend on the class of shares they hold.
-The most common type of share is an ordinary share, which provides members with basic rights to:
+The specific rights of each shareholder depend on the class of shares they hold.
+The most common type of shares is ordinary shares, which provide members with basic rights to:

 • receive a portion of the company’s assets if it is closed